marx201/mvp/README.md

 2) If ./proddeployment has changed scp docker-compose.yml to host
 3) Else: docker-compose up -d on dev.worknlife.de

-Access:
+Access (local)
-IAM-ADMIN: admin / test (use this if you want to go into IAM)
+IAM-ADMIN: admin / Pa55w0rd (use this if you want to go into IAM)
 IAM-USER: maxx / test (use this in frontend login)

 ##Environments (local):